prime97labs/harbor97/README.md

 Notifications are primarily issued when:

-- state transitions occur
+- operationally relevant changes occur
-- defensive posture changes
+- defensive posture updates are required
-- recovery conditions are confirmed
+- normalization conditions are observed

 ### Auditability